mehulrathore07/insurance_claim_prediction/README.md

 Using boxplots, I looked for outliers.
 Outliers were handled using a function.

 5. Machine Learning Models
-I experimented with three different models: Linear regression, Decision tree regression, and Random forest regression.
+I experimented with three different models: Linear regression,Random forest regression, LGBM Regressor , XG Boost Regressor.

 6. Result
 The RSME score for all the models were as follows